South African Railways and Harbours Administration

 The South African Railways and Harbours Administration (SAR&H) was established on 31 May 1910 with formation of the Union of South Africa by the amalgamation of the four colonial railways and all harbours in South Africa - about 11,000 kilometres of track.
 It would manage road transport and pipelines in South Africa.
 It also managed South African Airways from 1934 to 1997.
 It was reorganised and renamed in 1981 as the South African Transport Services (SATS).
 In 1990 it became Transnet.

 History

 Prior to the creation of the Union of South Africa on 31 May 1910, South Africa consisted of four colonies of the Cape, Orange River, Natal and Transvaal.
 The formation of the union resulted in the railways and harbours of the colonies being amalgamated under one organisation.
 The Central South African Railways, the Cape Government Railways, and the Natal Government Railways were all fused by an Act of Parliament.
 The South African Railways and Harbours Service Act, 1912 made striking by railway employees punishable by fine or imprisonment.

+The Hodgson Brothers v South African Railways and Harbours (1928 CPD 257) dispute in 1928 was an important case of contract law.
 By 1922, the railways in South West Africa and its harbour at Lüderitz came under the control of the SAR&H and the total track under its control was 17,885 kilometres.
 When South African Airways formed in the 1930s, it too was controlled by the SARHA.